txt/se16/project/project-overview.md

-Good news: Your start-up has been bought out by the very large software company Microoglebook and you and your entire team has been acq-hired (at very large salaries, with shares that vest in two years).
+Good news: Your start-up has been bought out by the very large software company Microoglebook and you and your entire team has been acq-hired (at very large salaries, with shares that vest[:vest] in three years).

 Bad news: now you are the newbies working on new projects with new people in long-established teams.